cmvandrevala/purdue_homepage/README.md

 This website will include:

-*Welcome and Homepage
+* Welcome and Homepage
+* A Short Biography
+* My Research Experience
+* My Personal Interests
-*My Teaching Philosophy
+* My Teaching Philosophy
+* Content for My Students
+* Contact Information

 Other Uses